ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

     - If you have [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) installed, you need to disable either `FixItemsFallingThrough` in GeneralImprovements OR disable `OutOfBounds.Enabled` in Matty_Fixes, because these mods do the same thing.
     - For people that don't want or need GeneralImprovements, it is considered as a soft dependency in the code so you can remove it safely.
 But if you remove it then you'll need to install Matty_Fixes instead.
 - **CruiserImproved and custom ships**
     - If you have a custom ship mod AND [CruiserImproved](https://thunderstore.io/c/lethal-company/p/DiggC/CruiserImproved/) installed, reloading a save when the SSS is already unlocked will break it until a complete reset.
-Please wait for this mod to be updated to support custom ships.
+Please wait for CruiserImproved to be updated to support custom ships.

 ##